International Paper

 39. Procedures to trace raw materials to country of harvest?

 The company makes this commitment through the FSC Chain of Custody Certification Standard (FSC-STD-40-004 V3-1) and the PEFC International Chain of Custody Standard (PEFC ST 2002:2020).
 As the requirements of these certifications do not fully meet the SPOTT indicator criteria partial points have been awarded on the basis of the company's FSC/PEFC CoC certification.
-The company also reports that it has traced 100% of its uncertified wood fibre to its origin using its in-house ForSite?
-Geographic Information System (GIS) mapping tool, however, it is unclear what this traceability process involves.
+The company also reports that it has traced 100% of its uncertified wood fibre to its origin using its in-house ForSite Geographic Information System (GIS) mapping tool, however, the traceability process is unclear.

 -